MartinCerny-awin/pseudolocale/Readme.md

 Default is `undefined`.

     pseudolocale.option.override = '_';
-    pseudolocale.str('A test string with a %token%.')
+    pseudolocale.str('This is going to be pseudolocalized %token%.')
     // [!!_____________________%token%_!!]

 ## Installation
-Using npm:
+Using yarn:

-    $ npm install pseudolocale
+    $ yarn

 ## Building

-To build the minified javascript files for _pseudolocale_, run `npm install` to install dependencies and then:
+To build javascript files for _pseudolocale_, run `yarn` to install dependencies and then:

-    $ make build
+    $ npx tsc

 ## Running tests

 To run the tests for _pseudolocale_, run `npm install` to install dependencies and then:

-    $ make test
+    $ yarn test

-## Running benchmarks

-To run the benchmarks for _pseudolocale_, run `npm install` to install dependencies and then:

-    $ make benchmark